DucManhPhan/DucManhPhan.github.io/_posts/2019-07-27-MVC-architecture-pattern.md

 tags: [architecture pattern, design pattern]
 ---

 In this article, we will dive into the MVC architectural pattern, to see how it works, ...
-Because so many frameworks that use it, understanding mvc pattern will help you work them confidently.
+Because so many frameworks that use it, understanding mvc pattern will help you work with them confidently.

 Let's get started.